tuva-health/tuva_empi/backend/README.md

 #### Testing with kind

-If you'd like to deploy the backend on k8s to test the k8s Match Worker, you can use kind. kind is included in the backend dev container. kind works by running k8s in Docker using your host's Docker instance (the Docker socket is mounted to the backend dev container).
+If you'd like to deploy the backend on k8s to test the k8s MatchingService, you can use kind. kind is included in the backend dev container. kind works by running k8s in Docker using your host's Docker instance (the Docker socket is mounted to the backend dev container).

 First make sure you are in the `backend` directory: